webpack/webpack.js.org/content/concepts/entry-points.md

   };
 ```

-The object syntax is a more verbose, however scalable way of defining entry/entries in your application.
+The object syntax is more verbose.
+However, this is the most scalable way of defining entry/entries in your application.

-T> **"scalable webpack configurations"** are ones that can be reused and combined with other partial configurations.
-This is a popular technique used to separate concerns by environment, build target, and runtime.
+T> **"Scalable webpack configurations"** are ones that can be reused and combined with other partial configurations.
+This is a popular technique used to separate concerns by environment, build target and runtime.
 They are then merged together using specialized tools like [webpack-merge](https://github.com/survivejs/webpack-merge).

 ## Scenarios